reaskearth/api/README.md

 ### Gate

 `v1/deepcyc/gate` returns TC maximum surface windspeeds for all events crossing or within a gate during a given epoch.
 The gate can be a line, a polygon or a circle.
-The values returned are 1-minute averaged with no terrain correction.
+The values returned are 1-minute averaged with no terrain correction / open water.
 For example:

 ```Python
 url = 'https://api.reask.earth/v1/deepcyc/gate'